stackbitsales/twin-cities-makeup-0e0bd/content/pages/index.md

     subtitle: ''
     testimonials:
       - quote: >
-          #### Lisa Reinhardt has repeatedly been voted "Best Wedding & Hair
+          Meet Lisa

-          Makeup Artist in the Twin Cities area."
-Lisa and her team will travel anywhere in Minnesota for wedding hair and makeup.   &#xA;
+          Lisa Reinhardt has repeatedly been voted "Best Wedding & Hair Makeup Artist in the Twin Cities area."
+Lisa and her team will travel anywhere in Minnesota for wedding hair and makeup.

           > ### *"I found Lisa Reinhardt through online reviews and I was not